Introduction

 for columns) via thesoftSilhouette()

-also to calculate when relevent proximity measure available, For consistency make sure all objects in list derived from samemethod
+class function to calculate when relevant proximity measure available, For consistency make sure all objects in list derived from samemethod

 and arguments.)